• Skip to primary navigation

 • Second, cook the pasta until tender, drain.

-• Third, top the cauliflower and onions with cheese and continue roasting until the cheese is melted.
+• Third, midway through roasting, top the cauliflower and onions with cheese and continue roasting until the cheese is melted.

-• Last, add the roasted cauliflower and onions to the sauce.
+• Next, add the roasted cauliflower and onions to the sauce.
 Stir and top with toasty breadcrumbs.

-Bake until the breadcrumbs are toasty golden or dark brown and the macaroni and cheese is heated through.
-Your cauliflower baked mac and cheese is now ready to share!
+Last, bake until the breadcrumbs are toasty golden or dark brown and the macaroni and cheese is heated through.
+Your cauliflower baked mac and cheese is ready to share!

 Dutch Oven Mac and Cheese with Cauliflower and a wooden spoon in the dish.